 Nota bene: An effective strategy is to establish the time line from back to front by first identifying the final upload date (available on the Pitt Public Health website and from Joanne Pegher in Student Affairs).
 Set due dates for drafts at least one month apart, which allows for the student to write and edit, and allow a week's turnaround time for comments from readers.
-Insist on three drafts, and adherence to the agreed-upon timeline.
+Insist on three drafts and adherence to the agreed-upon timeline.
 Even if the student feels that the first draft is not complete, it is useful to review it with the student.

 Students must apply to graduate in the semester they want to graduate.
 Once they complete the application, they will begin to receive information about tasks to be completed for graduation, such as completion of the exit survey.
+Up to a certain date, there is no fee to graduate.
+If a student does not graduate in a semester for which they have applied, there is no penalty.